Judge grants preliminary injunction blocking Utah’s transgender sports bill

 UTAH (ABC4) – A judge has granted a preliminary injunction, blocking a bill that bans transgender girls from participating in school sports in Utah on Friday.

-The ruling comes in the wake of a lawsuit filed by the families of two transgender girls who wanted to participate in girls’ sports in Utah.
+The ruling comes 80 days after a lawsuit was filed by the families of two transgender girls who wanted to participate in girls’ sports in Utah.

 The families elected to proceed anonymously to protect the identities of the girls involved.
 One girl is a 16-year-old junior in high school who wants to play volleyball and a 13-year-old girl who wants to swim.